-NAHB recently released its 2021 priced out estimates.
-The new estimates show that 75.1 million households (roughly 60 percent of all U.S. households) are not able to afford a median priced new home in 2021, in that their incomes are insufficient to qualify for a mortgage under standard underwriting criteria.
-If the median new home price goes up by $1,000, an additional 153,967 households would be priced out of the market.
-These 153,967 households would qualify for the mortgage before the price increase, but not afterward.
+NAHB recently released its 2022 priced out estimates, showing how higher prices and interest rates affect housing affordability.
+The new estimates show that 87.5 million households (roughly 69 percent of all U.S. households) are not able to afford a new median priced new home in 2022, meaning their incomes are insufficient to qualify for a mortgage under standard underwriting criteria.
+If the median new home price goes up by $1,000, an additional 117,932 households would be priced out of the market.
+These 117,932 households would qualify for the mortgage before the price increase, but not afterward.

 As usual, NAHB’s latest update includes priced out estimates for all states and metropolitan areas.
-The priced out numbers vary with both the sizes of the local population and the affordability of its new homes.
-Among all the states, Texas registered the largest number of households priced out of the market by a $1,000 increase in the median-priced home in the state (14,309), followed by California (12,361), and Florida (10,215), largely because these are the country’s three most populous states.
+The priced out numbers vary with both the sizes of the local population and the affordability of local new homes.
+Among all the states, California registered the largest number of households priced out of the market by a $1,000 increase in the median-priced home in the state (12,411), followed by Texas (11,108), and Florida (6,931), largely because these are the country’s three most populous states.

-The metropolitan area with the largest priced out effect, in terms of absolute numbers, is New York-Newark-Jersey City, NY-NJ-PA, where 6,756 households would not be able to qualify for a mortgage to purchase a new median-priced home if its price goes up by $1,000.
-This is largely because New York metro area, where the median-priced new home is only affordable to 26.1% of households, is the most populous metro area with roughly 8 million households.
-Chicago-Naperville-Elgin, IL-IN-WI metro area registers the second largest number of priced-out households (5,162), followed by Houston-The Woodlands-Sugar Land, TX metro area (4,533).
-Compared to New York, the median priced homes in Chicago or Houston metro areas are relatively more affordable to begin with.
-Around 44% of households in Chicago and 51% of households in Houston metro area can afford new median-priced homes there.
+The metropolitan area with the largest priced out effect, in terms of absolute numbers, is New York-Newark-Jersey City, NY-NJ-PA, where 4,734 households would not be able to qualify for a mortgage to purchase a new median-priced home if its price goes up by $1,000.
+This is largely because New York metro area, where the median-priced new home is only affordable to 14% of households, is the most populous metro area with roughly 8 million households.
+Chicago-Naperville-Elgin, IL-IN-WI metro area registers the second largest number of priced-out households (4,273), followed by Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metro area (3,235).
+Compared to New York, the median priced homes in Chicago or Philadelphia metro areas are relatively more affordable to begin with.
+Around 33% of households in Chicago and 45% of households in Philadelphia metro area can afford new median-priced homes there.

 More details, including priced out estimates for every state and over 300 metropolitan areas, and a description of the underlying methodology, are available in the full study.